Fourier series: Convergence theorems

-Many other results concerning the convergence of Fourier series are known, ranging from the moderately simple result that the series converges at $x$ if $s$ is differentiable at $x$, to Lennart Carleson's much more sophisticated result that the Fourier series of an $\textstyle L^2$ function actually converges almost everywhere.
+Many other results concerning the convergence of Fourier series are known, ranging from the moderately simple result that the series converges at $x$ if $s$ is differentiable at $x$, to more sophisticated results such as Carleson's theorem which states that the Fourier series of an $\textstyle L^2$ function converges almost everywhere.

 Divergence

 Since Fourier series have such good convergence properties, many are often surprised by some of the negative results.
 For example, the Fourier series of a continuous T-periodic function need not converge pointwise.
 The uniform boundedness principle yields a simple non-constructive proof of this fact.